MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 6. im.db

-These data collected from various locations, the different files have different formats.
+These data collected from various locations and the different files have different formats.
 Some are compressed CSV (comma-separated values) can be opened using  `pd.read_csv()` method, while the data from IMDB is located in a SQLite database and can asscess them with `pd.read_sql()` method.

 ## Data cleaning
 The second step in doing a project is to cleaning up datasets and making them operational.
 In fact, this step in acquiring and cleaning data is 80% of the work.
 In this way, dealing with messy data means dealing with missing values, inconsistent formatting, malformed records, or nonsensical outliers.
 The begining of data cleaning is to print a concise summary of a DataFrame with `.info()` method and view a small sample of DataFrame object with `.head()` method.
 Through the `.info()` method we access the valuable information about missing values and datatype. `.isnull()` is a method that help us to determin the missing value and based on the percentage of them or necessity of them, decided on delet (`.dropna()` method) them or fill (`.fillna()` method) them with sutiable values.
 With duplicated() method we also the duplication and drop them through `.drop_duplicates()` method.